 Big and heavy and almost extinct now, they are dinosaurs.
 Or, more accurately, they are the dance floors of dinosaurs.
-At one time every part of town has had a railyard, from T&P/MoPac/Union Pacific on the west to I&GN on the east, from Rock Island on the north to Katy on the south.
-And every rail yard had a turntable and a roundhouse.
-The turntable was a round platform, set in a pit in the ground, that revolved so that a locomotive could be turned literally in its tracks, usually to direct it into the adjacent roundhouse, which was a fan-shaped maintenance shed.
+At one time every part of town has had a railyard, from T&P/MoPac/Union Pacific on the west to I&GN on the east, from Rock Island on the north to Katy and Fort Worth & Rio Grande on the south.
+And every railyard had a turntable and a roundhouse.
+The turntable is a round platform with tracks across its diameter, set in a pit in the ground.
+The turntable revolves so that a locomotive can be turned literally in its tracks, usually to direct it into the adjacent roundhouse, which is a circular or semicircular maintenance shed.

 As late as 1963 Fort Worth had at least six railroad turntables.
 But today, as far as I know, despite the miles of track that remain active in Fort Worth, only two complete turntables survive.